Contra Dance as a Model For Post-AI Culture

 ai, contra, tech

 I play for contra dances, and a core part of our culture is that we always have live music.
-It's not that live music is categorically better: if you ran a test where you put down a curtain in front of the musicians and secretly played a live recording from a great band playing for the same dance it would probably go really well.
+It's not that live music is categorically better: if you ran a test where you put soundproof one-way glass in front of the musicians and secretly played a live recording from a great band playing for the same dance it would probably go really well.
 Instead, we insist on live music because that's the kind of culture we're trying to build, one where the performers are part of the community, where anyone can start playing for dancing, and where the music grows and changes with the culture.

 Other groups went different ways.
 The late 1940s explosion in square dancing happened in part because of technological progress: it was now practical to record a band once and play it back millions of times to support dancing all over the country.
 Callers would buy a sound system, including a record player, and all they needed was some dancers and a hall.
 This let modern square dancing grow enormously.